Base-Griffith/Graphics/Bezeir/readme.md

-Implementation of e de Castlejau algorithm
+Implementation of de Castlejau algorithm
 		for 2D Bezeir curves

 1. Left click to create Anchor points